-On April 1, 2016, Joint Support-Center for Data Science Research in Research Organization of Information and Systems started a preliminary office for Center for Open Data in the Humanities (CODH), and on April 1, 2017, CODH has officially started.
+On April 1, 2016, Joint Support-Center for Data Science Research in Research Organization of Information and Systems started a preliminary office for Center for Open Data in the Humanities (CODH), and on April 1, 2017, Center for Open Data in the Humanities (CODH) has officially started.

-Asanobu KITAMOTO is the director of the center, and National Institute of Informatics and The Institute of Statistical Mathematics are core institutes to be involved in CODH.
-We will work on the challenges of sharing humanities open data based on collaboration with other humanities and informatics organizations across the globe.
+Asanobu KITAMOTO is the director of the center, and National Institute of Informatics and The Institute of Statistical Mathematics are core institutes to be involved in CODH, promoting research and support activities aimed at opening data and promoting data-driven collaboration in the humanities discipline.

 - 1. We develop a new discipline of data science-driven humanities, or digital humanities in general, and establish the center of excellence across organizations through the sharing of humanities data and associated technologies to interpret and manage data.